capsseminar/playenv/_pages/cv.md

 permalink: /cv.html
 ---

-### Like many, I have spent my life to date working to make ends meet.
+Like many, I have spent my life to date working to make ends meet.
 Like too few, I have had incredible fortune in securing educational opportunities and the support of mentors.
 Now I pursue a new future, in which my work helps achieve greater ends.

 <br />
 <hr />
 <br />

-**I am currently looking for career opportunities in research and consulting with a start date of June 2019 or after.**

-Please be in touch with any questions at all; I look forward to discussing!
+**I am currently looking for career opportunities in research and consulting with a start date of June 2019 or after.** Be in touch with any questions at all; I look forward to speaking with you!

 <br />
 <hr />